Header image courtesy of @shallwe0317 (via Instagram)

 Dockyard, 1/F, Kerry Hotel, 38 Hung Luen Road, Hung Hom | (+852) 2252 5228

 Of course, when in Whampoa and Hung Hom, one simply has to experience what it’s like to shop inside a boat (although it all feels quite common once you are inside it, in all honesty).
-As the largest shopping complex in the area, The Whampoa offers retail opportunities than span from home furnishings, electronics, and fashion to food and beverage and various entertainment outlets.
+As the largest shopping complex in the area, The Whampoa offers retail opportunities that span from home furnishings, electronics, and fashion to food and beverage and various entertainment outlets.
 Within it, you will also stumble across an Aeon department store.
-Originally named as Jusco, the department store later changed its name to Aeon to remain consistent with its Japanese parent company.
+Originally named Jusco, the department store later changed its name to Aeon to remain consistent with its Japanese parent company.
 Aeon boasts a large underground supermarket, too.

 The Whampoa, Whampoa Garden, Hung Hom

 Love all things seafood?
 Look no further than Nine Seafood Place, which covers about 50,000 square feet of all things oceanic.
 It offers provision stores on aquatic foods and houses a variety of seafood restaurants to please your taste buds.
 There are even small exhibitions showcasing Hong Kong’s history as a fishing village and it also pays homage to the lives of fishermen in the olden days.
 Show up on Fridays to catch a cutting-edge (pun intended) performance of giant bluefin tuna slicing!